sosiristseng/blog-hugo-codeit/source/_posts/linux/pkgs/firefox.md

 ## Firefox beta

-The [next generation of firefox](https://www.mozilla.org/zh-TW/firefox/channel/desktop/) may have some new features / improvements we want.
+The [next generation of firefox](https://www.mozilla.org/zh-TW/firefox/channel/desktop/) may have some new desired features / improvements.

 {% tabs OS %}